 Dr. Justin Halberda directs the Vision and Cognition lab, and co-directs the Laboratory for Child Development with Dr. Lisa Figenson.
 He currently holds appointments in the Department of Psychological and Brain Sciences (primary) as well as the Department of Cognitive Science.
 His recent work in this lab is focused on the organization of visual attention and working memory, psychophysical modeling of the human approximate number system, and the semantics of logical vocabulary (e.g., quantifiers).Curriculum Vitae

 Josh graduated from Johns Hopkins in 2015 with undergraduate degrees in Cognitive Science and Philosophy.
 Before working in the VCL, Josh spent a year in Madrid, Spain teaching English to high school students as part of a Fulbright grant.
-His interests include philosophy of mind, computational models, and cognitive development.
+His interests include computational models, use of technology as a vehicle for cognitive interventions, and the structure of concepts.
+He served as lab manager from 2016 until 2018 when he left the lab to pursue a PhD in clinical psychology at the University of North Carolina, Chapel Hill.

 Tyler graduated from Johns Hopkins in 2015 with a B.A. in Cognitive Science and served as the Lab Manager for three years.
 Currently he's pursuing his doctorate in Linguistics at University of Maryland, College Park and is interested in Psycholinguistics, Semantics, and Language Acquisition.